elek/flekszible/docs/content/reference.md

 # Definitions and Transformations

-The heart of flekszible is modifying kubernetes resources files.
+The heart of flekszible is modifying Kubernetes resources files.
 There are multiple way to modify existing YAML files and they are defined with different types of transformation definitions.
 (For example you can `Add` additional fragments or `Replace` existing one).

 With the help of the transformation definitions you can instantiate a transformations in the `Flekszible` file (under `transformations` key) or in the `transformation` subdirectory.